Baumgaer/Game/README.md

 - `source/game-dev-cli.ts down` destroys it.
 - `source/game-dev-cli.ts stop` stops it (not supported in Swarm mode).
 - `source/game-dev-cli.ts ps` prints the currently running services.
+- `source/game-dev-cli.ts logs` prints the logs.
+Use `-f` to follow.

 By default, `game-dev-cli` uses `docker-compose`.
 Since it does not support clustering, you can add the `--swarm` flag, which will switch to Docker Swarm mode.